pmitch242/Portfolio/README.md

 * About Me (index.html) - this page will provide the viewer with a short discription about who Phill Mitchell-Matsuyama is.
 * Portfolio (protfolio.html) - displays projects created by me.
-* Contact (contact.html) - allows the view to message me directly from the this repository.
+* Contact (contact.html) - allows the viewer to message me directly from the this repository.

 ## Credits